nicholaswilde/vaultwarden-backup/README.md

    [Healthchecks.io](https://healthchecks.io/), [Cronitor](https://cronitor.io/),
    or [Dead Man’s Snitch](https://deadmanssnitch.com/) to provide notification of backup failures.

-For the most part, I'm not looking for contributions or feature requests, as this repo is only intended to implement my own backup requirements.
-I may be willing to make some minor generalizations to make it easier for people to use the repo without modification, but aside from that, feel free to fork and modify this setup to fit your own needs.

 > [!NOTE]
 > This single-archive backup scheme isn't space-efficient if your vault